 History of earning a welcome bonus

-Lastly, you might be denied a lucrative welcome offer if you don't meet certain criteria.
-That can be the case even if the bank allows you to open a new account.
+Lastly, you might be denied a lucrative welcome offer if you don't meet certain eligibility criteria.
+That can be the case even if the bank still allows you to open a new account.

-A strict example of this rule is Amex's “once-per-lifetime” policy.
-If you earned a welcome offer on a particular card in the past, you won't be eligible for another welcome offer on that same card.
-During the application process, you may see a pop-up message alerting you that you could apply for the credit, but wouldn't receive the welcome bonus.
+A strict example is Amex's “once-per-lifetime” policy.
+If you've earned a welcome offer on a particular card in the past, you won't be eligible for another welcome offer on that same card.
+During the application process, you may see a pop-up message stating that you can apply for the credit card, but you won't receive the welcome bonus.

 Other issuers require a specific waiting period, which should be clearly stated in the offer's terms and conditions.
 For example, you might see language like this: